-The Family and Human Services (FHS) program is one of four programs within... the Department of Counseling Psychology and Human Services (CPHS), which is in turn one of many departments, along with research and outreach units, nested within...
+The Family and Human Services (FHS) program is one of four programs within...

 Thus, FHS is governed by the leadership at the program, department, college, and university levels.
 As the leadership at the various levels of the COE and faculty and staff within FHS are the most relevant to your role as an FHS student, these individuals are depicted below.